 To be eligible to vote, you must be at least 18 years old, be a Canadian citizen, and qualify as one of the following:

-- A resident in the RM of Edenwold No. 158 for at least three consecutive months immediately preceding the day of the election;
+- A resident in the rural municipality for at least three consecutive months immediately preceding the day of the election.

-- The registered owner (or purchaser under a bona fide agreement for sale) of land in the RM;
+- The registered owner (or purchaser under a bona fide agreement for sale) of land in the rural municipality.

-- Assessed with respect to land in the RM under a lease, license, permit, or contract in agreement with the registered owner;
+- Assessed with respect to land in the rural municipality under a lease, license, permit, or contract in agreement with the registered owner.

-- Assessed with respect to an improvement in the RM;
+- Assessed with respect to an improvement in the rural municipality.

-- Hold a permit in the RM with respect to a trailer or mobile home;
+- Hold a permit in the rural municipality with respect to a trailer or mobile home.

 Councillors are elected by voters qualifying to vote in the division they are seeking election to represent.
 The bottom right corner of your RM property tax notice contains the information about the division you live in.